pulumi/pulumi-awsx/DEVELOPMENT.md

 ## Testing Workflow

+To test a locally developed Pulumi provider against a given Pulumi program, we have to change 2 things:

+1. The Pulumi program must point to the local version of the Pulumi SDK.
+1. The local version of the Pulumi provider binary must be first in the user's path before any other versions of the provider.

 Before testing, make sure you are authenticated with Pulumi and AWS in your terminal.

 For running Typescript examples locally: